-As in other AAA+ ATPases, the PCH-2 hexamer assembles through interactions between each subunit’s large AAA domain and the small AAA domain of a neighboring subunit, with the ATP-binding sites situated near the subunit interfaces (Figure 1F).
-Although no nucleotides were added during purification or crystallization of PCH-2, we observed that two subunits in the hexamer (chains B and E) are bound to ADP (Figure 1G), enabling a close analysis of PCH-2 active site structure.
-PCH-2 possesses the characteristic Walker A, Walker B, and Sensor-1 motifs in the large AAA domain that cooperate to bind nucleotide (Figure 1G, Figure 1-figure supplement 1BFigure 1-figure supplement 1B(Wendler et al., 2012).
-In most AAA+ ATPases, inter-domain conformational changes (Ogura et al., 2004) are governed by an additional “Sensor-2” motif, typically an arginine residue, reaching from the small AAA domain into the active site.
-Curiously, the “classic remodelers” family, including NSF/p97/PEX1, uniformly lacks the Sensor-2 motif, indicating that this family possesses a diverged mechanism for ATP-driven conformational changes (Figure 1-figure supplement 1gure supplement 1(Erzberger and Berger, 2006; Ogura et al., 2004).
-In PCH-2, however, a conserved arginine (R385) is properly positioned to act as a Sensor-2 motif (Figure 1G, Figure 1-figure supplement 1B), suggesting that despite sharing a common NTD with a family of “classic remodelers”, the physical mechanism of Pch2/TRIP13 may more closely resemble other AAA+ families.
-Supporting this idea, Pch2/TRIP13 also possesses a single “arginine finger” residue, which reaches from the large AAA domain into the active site of the neighboring subunit, rather than the double arginine finger found in the “classic remodelers” (Figure 1-figure supplement 1B).
+As in other AAA+ ATPases, the PCH-2 hexamer assembles through interactions between each subunit’s large AAA domain and the small AAA domain of a neighboring subunit, with the ATP-binding sites situated near the subunit interfaces (Figure 2A,D).
+Although no nucleotides were added during purification or crystallization of PCH-2, we observed that two subunits in the hexamer (chains B and E) are bound to ADP (Figure 2A,E, Figure 2-figure supplement 1B), enabling a close analysis of PCH-2 active site structure.
+PCH-2 possesses the characteristic Walker A, Walker B, Sensor-1, and “arginine finger” motifs in the large AAA domain that cooperate to bind nucleotide (Figure 1B, 2E) (Wendler et al., 2012).
+In many AAA+ ATPases, nucleotide binding is sensed by an additional “Sensor-2” motif, typically an arginine residue, reaching from the small AAA domain into the active site.
+This motif is involved in nucleotide binding, hydrolysis, and nucleotide-dependent inter-domain conformational changes in various AAA+ ATPases (Ogura et al., 2004).
+Curiously, the “classic remodelers” family, including NSF/p97/PEX1, uniformly lacks the Sensor-2 motif and also possesses a second arginine adjacent to the arginine finger (Figure 1B).
+These differences indicate that this family’s mechanism for ATP-driven conformational changes may have diverged somewhat from other AAA+ ATPases (Erzberger and Berger, 2006; Ogura et al., 2004).
+Pch2/TRIP13 proteins, in contrast, possesses only a single arginine finger (R312 in C. elegans PCH-2), and our PCH-2 structure shows that a conserved arginine (R385) is properly positioned to act as a Sensor-2 motif (Figure 1B, 2E).
+This finding suggests that despite sharing a common NTD with a family of “classic remodelers”, the detailed mechanism for nucleotide-dependent conformational changes in Pch2/TRIP13 may more closely resemble other AAA+ families.

 Nucleotide-driven conformational changes in the PCH-2 hexamer

-While the PCH-2 NTD structure highlights an evolutionary relationship with the “classic remodeler” family of AAA+ ATPases, the protein’s active-site architecture strongly suggests a structural mechanism distinct from these proteins.
-The distinctly asymmetric hexamer architecture of PCH-2 supports this idea.
+The distinctly asymmetric hexamer architecture of PCH-2 provides clues to conformational changes that likely occur during ATP binding, hydrolysis, and release.
 Within the hexamer, four PCH-2 subunits adopt a “closed” conformation equivalent to that observed in most AAA+ “classic remodeler” structures, with the large and small AAA domains tightly associated around the ATP-binding site.
 Two of these subunits (chains B and E) are bound to ADP in our structure, while the other two (chains A and D) contain a SO4- ion from the crystallization buffer.
 Asymmetry in the PCH-2 hexamer arises from large conformational differences in the remaining two subunits (chains C and F, also bound to SO4-), situated on opposite ends of the extended hexamer.
-Compared to the four closed subunits, these chains adopt an “open” conformation, in which the small AAA domain is rotated ~70° away from the large AAA domain (Figure 2A-B).
+Compared to the four closed subunits, these chains adopt an “open” conformation, in which the small AAA domain is rotated ~70° away from the large AAA domain (Figure 3A-B).